ms/buildtogether.tech/src/starting/index.md

 template: page
 ---

-Now that the most important stuff is out of the way, let's take a closer look at what you're actually supposed to be doing.
-On one side are homework assignments, which typically include a handful of problems related to recently-taught material that you are meant to solve in a week or two.
-On the other side are industrial [% i "internship" %]internships[% /i %] or [% i "co-op" %]co-op[% /i %] terms in which you work full- or part-time for a company, drawing a salary and suffering through quarterly PowerPoint presentations on corporate strategy.
-Lectures and exams usually aren't a part of these, though if you're lucky (or if the company you're working for knows what it's doing) you'll be paired with a mentor who will teach you some of the things in these notes.
+Let's take a closer look at what you're supposed to be doing.
+On one side are homework assignments related to recently-taught material that you are meant to solve in a week or two.

-In between are courses with names like "Introduction to Software Engineering", "Senior Thesis Project", or "Computer Science Capstone".
-For the purposes of this guide, these have [% i "project course!characteristics of" %]three characteristics[% /i %].
-First, learning how to work in a team is a goal of the course.
-This distinguishes these courses from (for example) upper-level courses in operating systems or computer graphics, in which you're working in a team but not being taught explicitly how to do so.
+On the other side are [% i "internship" %]internships[% /i %] or [% i "co-op" %]co-op terms[% /i %] in which you work part- or full-time, and in between are courses with names like "Introduction to Software Engineering", "Senior Thesis Project", or "Computer Science Capstone".
+These share [% i "project course!characteristics of" %]three characteristics[% /i %]:

+1. Learning how to work in a team is an explicit goal (versus courses in which you work in a team but are not taught how to do so).

-Second, your grade depends primarily on the software you build.
-You may also be required to write reports and sit an exam, but these are based on the practical work—if you don't actually build some software, you can't pass the course.
+2. Your grade depends on how you work as well as what you build.

-Finally, you are supposed to work as if you were trying to meet the needs of a real customer.
-You might start with a blank sheet of paper or have to fix and extend an existing application; either way, you and your team are responsible for some or all of requirements analysis, design, implementation, testing, documentation, packaging, deployment, handoff, and review.
+3. You are supposed to work as if you were trying to meet the needs of a real customer.
+    You might start with a blank sheet of paper or have to fix and extend an existing application, but you and your team are responsible for some or all of requirements analysis,

-## Why Projects?
+    design,
+    implementation,
+    testing,
+    documentation,
+    packaging,
+    deployment,
+    handoff,
+    and review.

 Project courses exist for several reasons:

 To teach you things that can only be learned by doing.
-:   If you pursue a career in industry, or if you go stay in academia and do
-    anything other than pure theory, you will need to know how to build things.
-    This is a craft, not a science: you can't learn how by listening to lectures any more than you can learn to ride a bike by watching the Tour de France on TV.
+:   You can't learn how to build software in a team by listening to lectures
+    any more than you can learn to ride a bike by watching the Tour de France on TV.

-To tie everything you've learned together,
+To give you a change to apply things you learned in earlier courses, :   i.e.,
-:   i.e., to demonstrate that the trees and pointers and joins and semaphores
-    you've been wrestling with for the last two or three years are actually good for something.
+    to demonstrate that trees, pointers, joins, and semaphores are actually good for something.

 Because they're fun.
 :   At least, if they're done right.

-One goal of project courses is to move learners from the left side of [% f four-models-of-instruction %] to the right.
-Most of the learning will take place in a team or on your own; the instructor's job is to mentor rather than to lecture.
+One goal of project courses is to move learners from left to right in [% f four-models-of-instruction %].
+The instructor's job is to mentor rather than to lecture;
+most of the learning will take place in the team or on your own.
 Using the terms of [% x thinking %], a project course is where your school starts treating you like a competent practitioner rather than like a novice.

 [% figure slug="four-models-of-instruction" img="four-models-of-instruction.svg" alt="Four models of instruction"  caption="Four models of instruction that shift control from instructors to learners." %]

 There are as many ways to run a project course as there are instructors teaching them [% b Fincher2001 %].
-The most important variable is whether your team has a real customer or not.
-Finding and interviewing people who actually want software built and then meeting their needs is tremendously rewarding.
-However, it's also a lot of work and puts an extra burden on the instructor as well.
-For this reason, most team projects tend to be made up by instructors.
+The most important variable is whether your team has an actual customer or not.
+Finding and interviewing people who actually want software built and then meeting their needs is tremendously rewarding, but coordinating this is a lot of work for the course organizer.

-A third option is to use an open source project as a starting point.
-Whether it's an audio editor, a tool for displaying family trees, or control software for the latest generation of electronic toys, the odds are pretty good that there are bugs to fix and features to add.
-Working on a project like this is easier than finding a local company that wants its web site rejigged.
-It's also an opportunity for you to meet other developers who can mentor you, and create something you can show off in a job interview.
+Most team projects therefore tend to be made up by instructors.

+Another option is to have students contribute to an existing open source project.
+Doing this is easier than finding a local company that wants its web site rejigged, and is an opportunity for students to meet other developers, but it only works well if the course instructor is familiar with the projects' internals, or if the projects' leads are willing and able to devote time to mentoring a wave of newcomers.
+In practice,
+this approach is just as much work as partnering with a company or non-profit.

 ## Grades